Robert Rodriguez's unrealized projects: The Mask of Zorro

+Scream 2

+Following the success of Scream in 1996, Rodriguez was approached by Kevin Williamson and the filmmakers of the Scream franchise about directing Scream 2 due to Wes Craven's hesistancy over directing the sequel due to being worried about career opportunities he may not have if he was "trapped" within the franchise.
+Rodriguez was willing to take the offer, but ultimately, Craven felt unable to leave the sequel to someone else and agreed to helm the sequel, so Rodriguez moved over to direct The Faculty, also penned by Williamson.

 Kiss Me Deadly remake

-On the director's commentary track for Sin City, Robert Rodriguez said that he had been attached, in 1997 or 1998, to direct a remake of the 1955 film noir, Kiss Me Deadly.
+On the director's commentary track for Sin City, Robert Rodriguez said that he had been attached, in 1997 or 1998, to direct a remake of the 1955 film noir Kiss Me Deadly.
 It was to have been produced by Michael Mann.
 Rodriguez said he left the project because he thought it was "too nostalgic".

 2000s

+Animated Spy Kids series and direct-to-DVD Spy Kids 4

+In 2001, Rodriguez thought about exploring other avenues for the Spy Kids franchise after Spy Kids 2: The Island of Lost Dreams.
+Rodriguez is quoted as saying "TV, animation, specials, books, rides and toys.
+We're keeping the brand of Spy Kids alive."
+In 2002, he then said it may continue as a cartoon series after Spy Kids 3-D: Game Over.
+In 2005, Rodriguez also thought about making a fourth Spy Kids movie, which would have been animated and direct-to-DVD.
+Neither the movie or the cartoon ever materialized.

+There was eventually both a live-action fourth movie in 2011, Spy Kids: All the Time in the World, and an animated CGI reboot show on Netflix in 2018, Spy Kids: Mission Critical.

 John Carter

 In 2004, Rodriguez signed on to direct the film John Carter after his friend Harry Knowles showed him Mark Protosevich's script.
 Recognizing that Knowles had been an adviser to many other filmmakers, Rodriguez asked him to be credited as a producer.
 Filming was set to begin in 2005, with Rodriguez planning to use the all-digital stages he was using for his production of Sin City, a film based on the graphic novel series by Frank Miller.
 Rodriguez planned to hire Frank Frazetta, the popular Burroughs and fantasy illustrator, as a designer on the film.
-Rodriguez had previously stirred-up film industry controversy owing to his decision to credit Sin City's artist/creator Miller as co-director on the film adaptation; as a result, Rodriguez decided to resign from the Directors Guild of America.
+Rodriguez had previously stirred-up film industry controversy owing to his decision to credit Sin City's artist/creator Miller as co-director on the film adaptation, as a result, Rodriguez decided to resign from the Directors Guild of America.
 In 2004, unable to employ a non-DGA filmmaker, Paramount assigned Kerry Conran to direct and Ehren Kruger to rewrite the John Carter script.
-The rights to the film would be acquired by The Walt Disney Company, and would be eventually see release in 2013, directed by Andrew Stanton and written by Stanton, Mark Andrews, and Michael Chabon.
+The rights to the film would be acquired by The Walt Disney Company, and would be eventually see release in 2012, directed by Andrew Stanton and written by Stanton, Mark Andrews, and Michael Chabon.